KQM-git/TCL/characters/pyro/klee.md

 * Jean, Sucrose and Anemo MC can gather the mines with their vacuum effects, however, Venti cannot do this.
 * Klee's **Jumpty Dumpty**'s split mines shares an ICD on Pyro application with her Normal Attacks.
 * **Jumpy Dumpty** can trigger 2 stacks of the Crimson Witch of Flames 4-Piece Bonus by repeatedly pressing E. This is a bug that has not yet been fixed since Klee's first release.
+* Klee can get 2 stacks of Kagura's Verity by quickly pressing E twice and not doing anything else for the next ~81 frames.
+See this [Vault Entry](../../evidence/equipment/weapons.md#klee-and-kagura-stacks) for more details.
 {% endtab %}

 {% tab title="Sparks \'n\' Splash" %}